lgurgand/PCBS/README.md

 ## Previous coding experience, PCBS experience

 I have mostly used R in the past and I had never used Python (or R) to run experiments, only to analyze data.
 Thanks to this course, I have learned how to create experiments which can be very useful when working in cognitive science.
-I feel like this cours ewas very complete but it was also a lot of work, 3 hours per week is a lot for so few ECTS.
+I feel like this course was very complete but it was also a lot of work, 3 hours per week is a lot for so few ECTS.